On The Partition Regularity of $ax+by = cw^mz^n$: Number Theoretic Results

 First, we gather some results to rule out the case that $\delta_a = 1$, at least when $K = \QQ$ and many other cases.
 We recall a fact about the interplay between roots of unity and radical extensions, due to Schinzel.
 Since Lemmas \ref{AbelianRadicalLemma} and \ref{NoDegree1} are generic, we will omit the subscripts and just write $m,d,$ and $L$ in their statements and proofs. \end{remark} \begin{lemma} Let $\omega_m$ be the number of roots of unity in a field $F$ of characteristic 0.
 Suppose $x^m - \alpha$ is irreducible over $F$.
-Then $F(\alpha^{1/m})/F$ is an abelian Galois extension if and only if $\alpha^{\omega_m} = \beta^m$ for some $\beta \in F$. \end{lemma} \begin{proof} See \cite{Velez}. \end{proof}
+Then $F(\alpha^{1/m})/F$ is an abelian Galois extension if and only if $\alpha^{\omega_m} = \beta^m$ for some $\beta \in F$. \end{lemma} \begin{proof} See \cite[Theorem 2.1]{AbelianBinomials} for the original, or \cite[Theorem 2]{Velez} for another proof. \end{proof}

 This provides us with our first serious condition on $\delta_a$, by restricting the degree $[L:C]$.

 \begin{lemma} Let $\omega_n$ be the number of $n$th roots of unity in $K$.
 Suppose $m = [L:C] = 1$ with the notation as above.
 Then